micropython/micropython/CODECONVENTIONS.md

 C code conventions
 ==================

-When writing new C code, please adhere to the following conventions.
+C code is auto-formatted using [uncrustify](https://github.com/uncrustify/uncrustify) and the corresponding configuration file `tools/uncrustify.cfg`, with a few minor fix-ups applied by `tools/codeformat.py`.
+When writing new C code please adhere to the existing style and use `tools/codeformat.py` to check any changes.
+The main conventions, and things not enforceable via the auto-formatter, are described below.

 White space:
 - Expand tabs to 4 spaces.